florian-vuillemot/weblodge/README.md

 # Deploy the local application.
 weblodge deploy

-# Deploy the local application with a custom name.
+# Deploy the local application with a custom subdomain.
-weblodge deploy --app-name myapp
+weblodge deploy --subdomain myapp
 ```

+> **ℹ️ Note**
+>
+> WebLodge considers the `subdomain` as the application name.

 ## Delete